18 Feb Cryptocompliance 101: Enhanced Due Diligence For Cryptocurrency Business Explained

 Once EDD review of a flagged customer has been completed, the BSA Compliance Officer must report his/her findings to your company’s Board of Directors, and file any necessary reports, including Suspicious Activity Reports, in a timely fashion as determined by regulations.

-The first step to mitigating cryptocurrency compliance issues is to have a third-party perform a risk assessment so that you can determine your company’s risk profile and the levels of risk your customers pose to your institution.
+The first step to mitigating bitcoin compliance issues is to have a third-party perform a risk assessment so that you can determine your company’s risk profile and the levels of risk your customers pose to your institution.

 As we said above, no two cryptocurrency businesses have the same risk factors to consider.
 Your business model, location, products and services, and other considerations will determine your overall risk factor.
 Subsequently, your policies and procedures, including your thresholds for customer EDD review, will be more effective at protecting your business.